On the Wedderburn decomposition of the total ring of quotients of certain Iwasawa algebras: Skew power series rings

-\begin{remark} Generalising the methods of \cite{Lau}, one can study $\Dchi$ using the theory of higher local fields.
-Namely, on can show that the field of fractions of completed localisations of $\OO_\FFF$ and $\OO_E[[T]]$ at prime ideals of height $1$ are $2$-dimensional higher local fields.
-One consequence of this is that $\cent(\Dchi)$ has cohomological dimension $3$.
-One also obtains $\SK_1(\Dcp)=1$ when $\pp\nmid p$.
-For further results, we refer to Chapter~5 of the thesis \cite{thesis}.
-Lastly, we remark that $\Sigmachi$ is a UFD by \cite[Corollary~7.4]{VenjakobWPT}. \end{remark}
+{This approach of studying $\Dchi$ using the theory of higher local fields goes back to Lau \cite{Lau}.
+Generalising her methods, one can show that $\cent(\Dchi)$ has cohomological dimension $3$, and that $\SK_1(\Dcp)=1$ when $\pp\nmid p$.
+For further results as well as for a justification of the splitting behaviour of $\Dcp$ discussed above, we refer to Chapter~5 of the thesis \cite{thesis}.} \end{remark}